ELXaber/chaos-persona/paradox_oscillation/findings.md

 This is not trivial.
 It genuinely improves robustness.

 ✅ 2.
-YES — It reduces hallucinations
+YES — It reduces hallucinations.
 Why?
 Because hallucinations often come from:
 - forced closure
 - narrative drift